Clean Air Day 2019

-On June 6 the City of Edmonton launched the Air Quality Light Bulb Tool - an innovative digital platform that can be used to monitor the City's air quality.
-Citizens can use the tool to connect to a wifi enabled light bulb and receive notifications when Edmonton's air quality changes, as reported through the Air Quality Health Index (AQHI) .
-To learn more about the tool and to download the app, visit the Smart Cities Challenge website.
+For Clean Air Day 2018, the City of Edmonton launched the Air Quality Light Bulb Tool - an innovative digital platform that displays Edmonton’s current air quality.
+Citizens can use the tool to connect to a wifi enabled light bulb and receive notifications when Edmonton's air quality changes, as reported through the Air Quality Health Index (AQHI).
+To learn more about the tool and to download the free app, visit the Smart Cities Challenge website.

 Clean air is something we should be working towards every day.
 Here are some tips on how you can support clean air: